 Date:

 Your Name:

 Home Address:

-Home Telephone: ( )
+Home Telephone: ()

 Work Address (if applicable):

-Work Telephone (if applicable): ()
+Work Telephone (if applicable): (

 Date of Alleged Incident(s):

-Name of person(s) you believe discriminated agai nst you:
+Name of person(s) you believe discriminat ed against you:

 List any witnesses that were present:

 Where did the incident(s) occur?

-any verbal statements (i.e. threats, requests, dema what did you do to avoid the situation, etc. (Attac ncluding such details as: what force, if any, was used; ands, etc.); what, if any, physical contact was involved; the additional pages if necessary.)
+sible, including such details as: what force, if any, was used; s, demands, etc.); what, if any, physical contact was involved; (Attach additional pages if necessary.)

-What would you like done to correct this situation ?
+What would you like done to correct this s ituation?

-I hereby certify that the information I have provi the best of my knowledge and belief. ded in this Complaint is true, correct and complete to
+I hereby certify that the information I hav the best of my knowledge and belief. re provided in this Complaint is true, correct and complete to

 Your Signature Date

-Received by:
+Received by: Date

-Date

-Bainbridge-Guilford Central School District Approved by the Superintendent: 01/03/19
+Bainbridge-Guilford Central School Distric Approved by the Superintendent: 01/03